stub42/ReactiveCharmingWorkflow/README.md

 Once testing is over, you can publish your stable branch.
-I keep the tested releases on the built branch, with each revision corresponding to a stable release in the charm store:
+I keep the tested releases on the built branch, with each revision corresponding to a stable release in the charm store.
+We tag the released revision with the charm store revision so we can easily match deployed units with the code they are running:

 ```sh
     cd $LAYER_PATH/$CNAME